Security Policy

 username, kazwolfe.
 Please be sure to include the steps to reproduce the bug, as well as your specific

 expectations and what you saw instead.
-If your report includes sensitive or confidential information, please encrypt it using PGP.
-Kaz's PGP key has an ID
+If your report includes sensitive or confidential information, please encrypt

-2588 13F5 3A16 EBB4, and can also be found on most keyservers or
+and can also be found on most key servers or GitHub.
+It's okay to send

-email as well, even though it's not listed on the key.
+content encrypted with this key to the above email as well, even though it's not listed on the key.

 What Not To Report